mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/upgrade/index.md

   kubectl kudo plan status --instance kaptain --namespace kubeflow
   ```

-Once the upgrade plan completes, you can log in to Kaptain:
+After the upgrade completes, log in to Kaptain:

 * Discover the cluster endpoint and copy it to the clipboard.
   If you are running Kaptain _on-premises_, use this command: